cas-bioinf/rboAnalyzer/readme.md

 A tool for analyzing BLAST search output for non-coding RNAs (ncRNAs).

 ## Short description
 rboAnalyzer is a tool for complement BLAST algorithm when searching for query sequence that is non-coding RNA (ncRNA) with secondary structure (which does not have to be known).

-The HSPs in BLAST output are often incomplete (ie. the alignment in HSP does not cover whole query sequence).
+The HSPs in BLAST output are often incomplete
+ (ie. the alignment in HSP does not cover whole query sequence).
 This is major drawback when trying to characterize the potential ncRNA indicated by the HSP.

-Therefor the rboAnalyzer completes the incomplete HSPs from the BLAST output and predicts secondary structure with one or more methods.
-Score for similarity (as proxy to homology) between the completed sequence and is also computed.
+Therefor the rboAnalyzer estimates full-length RNA sequences from the incomplete HSPs from the BLAST output and predicts secondary structure with one or more methods.
+Score for similarity (as proxy to homology) between the estimated full-length sequence and query sequence is also computed.
 The BLAST output is combined with computed data and presented in form of inteactive HTML page.

 For this the rboAnalyzer need the BLAST input and output.
 That is the query sequence, the BLAST database containing sequences within the output and the BLAST output itself.

 ## Installation